hgschmie/factorio-miniloader-redux/ADD_NEW_LOADERS.md

   - the inserter uses 50% more power
 - `nerf_mode` - Turn off some inserter features:
   - Filtering is disabled
-  - No wires can be conneceted
+  - No wires can be connected